 Students must be of primary school age and have a diagnosis of Autism Spectrum Disorder.
 The philosophy of the school is to support students who cannot attend special schools and do not cope or thrive in mainstream settings.
 Of course, if we find that an enrolled student is better suited to a special school or mainstream school, we will support that transition.
 Transitions must be agreed by the school, parents, and the student.

 The school currently caters for students from Preparatory to Year 8.

 What do you do to support the transition to high-school?

 Year 5 and 6 students participate in a transition to high school program within their classrooms.
 They are explicitly taught the skills needed to successfully navigate the high school environment.
 These skills may include; learning how to study, taking notes in a meaningful way, understanding timetables, as well as planning and organisational skills.

 Our current Prep to Year 6 classes are all currently at capacity.
 If a vacancy arises or students are coping well with the size of their class, we may look adding additional students to the class.
 The school has an Expressions of Interest list available for families seeking enrolment at the school.
 For further details on how to join the list, please see the Enrolments page of the website.

 What are the costs involved in attending the school?

-The annual tuition fee is $7,500 for all year levels and payment plans will be available.
+The Annual Tuition fee is $7,500 for all year levels.
+Fees are billed quarterly at $1875 per term.
+Payment plans are available through the Australian Scholarship Group - School Plan.
 There are no additional levies however, families will be required to purchase uniforms for their children.